ChinyereUhoegbu/onboarding-assistant/README.md

+This project was created for my MIT programme (University of Lagos - MIT 811)
 # IT Onboarding Assistant

 A role-based onboarding assistant for IT Staff, Managers, and Administrators, designed to standardize and streamline the onboarding of new hires across the EMEA region.